-Ryan assured Trump won't fire special counsel; Senate eyes bill
+Ryan assured Trump won't fire special counsel, Senate eyes bill

 Trump did not answer reporters’ shouted questions about the Russia probe during a bill signing on Wednesday.
 Earlier, he kept up his assault on Mueller in a Twitter message, blaming what he called the “bad blood” between Russia and the United States on the special counsel’s investigation.

-“I think they (Rosenstein and Mueller) should be allowed to do their jobs,” Ryan told reporters at the news conference, where he announced his retirement.
+Ryan, speaking at a news conference where he announced his retirement, said Rosenstein and Mueller should be allowed to do their jobs.
 “We have a rule of law in this country and that’s a principle we all uphold.”

 Referring to removing Mueller, Republican Senator Bob Corker said on Tuesday it would be a “massive mistake for the president to do that,” adding he had told the president as much.

-“I think there would be a significant revolt in the Senate,” he told Reuters.
+“There would be a significant revolt in the Senate,” he told Reuters.

+Senate Democrat Cory Booker, one of the sponsors of the legislation, said lawmakers had grown alarmed with Trump’s recent comments about Mueller and the investigation.

+“There’s a need for (the bill) ...
+People on both sides of the aisle are seeing that,” Booker told reporters on Wednesday.

-However, it was not clear the bill to protect the special counsel would get through Congress.
-The Republican leader of the Senate, Mitch McConnell, said this week Mueller should be allowed to continue his work but such legislation was not needed.
-McConnell’s spokesman declined to comment on Wednesday.
+A spokesman for the Republican leader of the Senate, Mitch McConnell, declined to comment on the prospects for the bill, and pointed reporters to comments McConnell made on Tuesday.

-The Senate’s No. 2 Republican, John Cornyn, said he did not think such legislation was necessary.
+McConnell said then that Mueller should be allowed to continue his work but such legislation was not needed.
+The Senate’s No. 2 Republican, John Cornyn, also said he did not think such legislation was necessary.

-“And the biggest question I would have, is if it did pass, would the president sign it?
-I think it’s unlikely that he would,” Cornyn told Reuters.
+“And the biggest question I would have is, if it did pass, would the president sign it? ...
+It’s unlikely that he would,” Cornyn told reporters.

 The proposed legislation would allow the special counsel to be fired only “for good cause” by a senior Justice Department official, with a reason given in writing; provide recourse if the special counsel was fired without good cause; and preserve the staffing and materials of a pending investigation.

 Meanwhile, White House lawyers Ty Cobb and Donald McGahn have been trying to dissuade Trump from taking action against Mueller, two U.S. officials said on Tuesday.
-Cobb and McGahn have told Trump that firing the special counsel would leave the president vulnerable to charges of obstruction of justice, and have said that he must have “good cause” to order Rosenstein to oust Mueller, the officials said.
+The lawyers have told Trump that firing the special counsel would leave the president vulnerable to charges of obstruction of justice, and have said that he must have “good cause” to order Rosenstein to oust Mueller, the officials said.

 Russia has denied U.S. intelligence agencies’ findings that it meddled in the 2016 campaign to try to tilt the vote in Trump’s favor.
 Trump has denied any collusion by his campaign and has long viewed the Mueller probe as a witch hunt.

-Reporting by Susan Cornwell, Makini Brice, Patricia Zengerle, Mark Hosenball; Writing by Doina Chiacu; Editing by Frances Kerry
+Reporting by Susan Cornwell, Makini Brice, Patricia Zengerle and Mark Hosenball; Writing by Doina Chiacu; Editing by Kevin Drawbaugh and Frances Kerry